AlexandruJurju/LeetCode-Problems/Leetcode Solutions.md

 # 108. Convert Sorted Array to Binary Search Tree
-## Diff: Easy | Tags: Binary Search Tree, Tree, Binary Tree, Divide and Conquer | Date: 04/02/2023
+## Diff: Easy | Topics: Binary Search Tree, Tree, Binary Tree, Divide and Conquer | Date: 04/02/2023
 ### Java
 #### Method 1 - Binary Search
 Nums is a sorted list, so the middle element nums[mid] is the root of the BST